PaulskPt/micropython-mcp7940/README.md

 ## The MCP7940 library

-The in this repo used MCP7940.py library file is changed in many ways compared to the contents of the file mcp7940.py in the ```micropython-mcp7940``` repo by Unexpected Maker (https://github.com/tinypico/micropython-mcp7940).
+The in this repo used MCP7940.py library files (each example has a different one) are changed in many ways compared to the contents of the file mcp7940.py in the ```micropython-mcp7940``` repo by Unexpected Maker (https://github.com/tinypico/micropython-mcp7940).